PRITHVI01234/DARPG_PublicGrievance_ChatBot/README.md

 3. **Feedback:** Users are encouraged to provide feedback on their experience with Dukhanta.
 This feedback helps us improve the virtual assistant and enhance user satisfaction.

+4. **Running DARPG.html:** Users can directly run DARPG.html to interact with the assistant as it has already been embedded in it.

 ## Images

 Insert images of Dukhanta's interface in action here.